 The following requirements are only applicable to applications submitted in paper format.
 Applicants must receive an exemption from ACF in order for a paper format application to be accepted for review.
-See Section IV.2.
-Request an Exemption from Required Electronic Application Submission later in this section under Application Submission Options for more information.
+For more information on the exemption, see "ACF Policy for Requesting an Exemption from Required Electronic Application Submission" at www.acf.hhs.gov/grants/howto#chapter-6.